ersc-docs/ersc-docs.github.io/pages/Seamless-modding.md

 <summary>What is the difference between what's refered to as file based mods and .dll mods?</summary>

 `File based` mods are mods that would have to replace game file to function,<br />
- which we get around by using `Mod Engein 2` to launch the game.<br /> This means that if you are using 2 mods that are file based<br />
+ which we get around by using `Mod Engine 2` to launch the game.<br /> This means that if you are using 2 mods that are file based<br />
  they may replace eachothers files which can and most likely will cause issues.